 Cold Mountain Review is pleased to review high quality short stories of 6,000 words and under.
 We will consider novel excerpts if the submission is an exemplary stand-alone piece.
 Submissions should be double-spaced and in a Word document.

-We are always interested in reviewing full-color art for CMR, as well as portfolios of photographs, print art, or fine art images.
+We are always interested in reviewing full-color art for the CMR cover, as well as portfolios of photographs, print art, or fine art images.
 Submit image files (tiff, jpeg, pdf, png) only.
-All images should be saved at a resolution of 300 dpi or higher.
+All images should be saved with the title of the work as the filename at a resolution of 300 dpi or higher.